enarve/pausemouse/README.md

 ```
 It will appear in `target/bundle/osx`.

+## Config

-Config is stored at `/pausemause/config.toml` in your system's default config directory.
+Config is stored at `pausemause/config.toml` in your system's default config directory.